Šťáhlavy: Sights

 Šťáhlavy is known for two castles.
-Kozel Castle was built as a rural aristocratic residence.
-It was built in the Neoclassical style in 1784–1789.
+Kozel Castle was built in the Neoclassical style in 1784–1789, as a rural aristocratic residence.
 Today it is open to the public and offers guided tours.
 The castle is surrounded by a large park, founded in 1875–1876.
-For its value, it is protected as a national cultural monument.
+For its value, the castle complex is protected as a national cultural monument.

 Šťáhlavy Castle was originally a fortress from the mid-16th century, later expanded into a Renaissance castle.
 The castle is privately owned and inaccessible.